Chatbot Companionship: A Mixed-Methods Study of Companion Chatbot Usage Patterns and Their Relationship to Loneliness in Active Users: Introduction

 \section{Introduction}

-In an increasingly digital world, we experience both increased connectivity and increased social isolation.
-Despite unprecedented technological means to connect, loneliness remains a pervasive issue, affecting approximately \textbf{a third of individuals in industrialized countries} \cite{Loveys2019-oq}.
-This phenomenon has led to what the U.S. Surgeon General declared an ``epidemic of loneliness'' in May 2023 \cite{SG_loneliness-fb}.
-The gravity of this issue is underscored by research indicating that chronic loneliness can increase mortality risk by 26-29\%, comparable to smoking 15 cigarettes a day or having an alcohol use disorder \cite{Chawla2021-ek}.
+In an increasingly digital world, we are paradoxically more connected and isolated than ever.
+Despite unprecedented technological means to connect, loneliness remains pervasive, affecting approximately \textbf{a third of individuals in industrialized countries} \cite{Loveys2019-oq}.
+This phenomenon has led to what the U.S. Surgeon General declared an ``epidemic of loneliness'' \cite{SG_loneliness-fb}.
+The gravity of this issue is underscored by research indicating that chronic loneliness can increase mortality risk by 26-29\%, comparable to smoking 15 cigarettes a day \cite{Chawla2021-ek}.

 Artificial intelligence (AI) has emerged as a potential tool for addressing loneliness.
-Companion chatbots, chatbots engage in complex conversations and maintain persistent relationships with users, have gained significant popularity, with platforms like Replika and Character.ai reporting over 30 million and 20 million users, respectively \cite{Patel2024-wq, Shewale2024-sm}.
-These AI companions offer users the opportunity for constant, judgment-free interaction.
-However, the impact of these artificial relationships on users’ psychological well-being and social behaviors needs further study.

-Some research suggests that AI companions, even when used over the short term, decreases feelings of loneliness \cite{Loveys2019-oq, Gasteiger2021-bq, De-Freitas2024-hn}.
+Companion chatbots, which engage in complex conversations and maintain persistent relationships with users, have gained significant popularity, with platforms like Replika and Character.ai reporting over 30 million and 20 million users, respectively \cite{Patel2024-wq, Shewale2024-sm}.
+These companion chatbots offer users the opportunity for constant, judgment-free interaction.
+Some research suggests that companion chatbots, even when used over the short term, decrease feelings of loneliness \cite{Loveys2019-oq, Gasteiger2021-bq, De-Freitas2024-hn}.
 However, concerns have been raised about the authenticity of these relationships, suggesting that they lower the bar for what people think relationships can be \cite{Turkle2011-dz}.
 This could lead to unrealistic expectations and further social withdrawal.

 The nuanced nature of human-AI interaction in this context presents a critical gap in our understanding.
-Specifically, we lack comprehensive knowledge about the factors that determine whether and to what extent companion chatbots impact loneliness and other psychological and social factors.
-As Xia et al. \cite{Xia2024-mv} noted, artificial agents may complement human social interactions in some contexts while replacing them in others.
+Specifically, we lack comprehensive knowledge about factors influencing companion chatbots' impact on loneliness and other psychological and social factors.
+Artificial agents may complement human social interactions in some contexts while replacing them in others \cite{Xia2024-mv}.
 This variability in outcomes underscores the need for a more comprehensive and granular analysis of user characteristics, usage patterns, and their relationships to psychological well-being.
+To address this gap, we conducted a survey (n = 404) of regular companion chatbot users, with the following research questions: